chinthalarohitho-alt/K6_Script_generator/README.md

 # K6_Script_generator
 K6_Script_generator

-This is the site where you can make your own script and can download \n : https://chinthalarohitho-alt.github.io/K6_Script_generator/
+This is the site where you can make your own script and can download : https://chinthalarohitho-alt.github.io/K6_Script_generator/